ChrisKurz/nRF_Connect_SDK/doc/NCSv2.3.0_ZKS_02_fifo.md

    Executing the function __k_fifo_put()__ stores the corresponding pointers.
 Note that an element with __k_fifo_put()__ can only be placed once in the FIFO due to the single-linked list structure.

    ![image](images/ZKS_FIFO_01_fifoPut.jpg)

+   __NOTE: The user code must ensure that data is removed before new data is inserted.
+The user code must also take this into account when handling in interrupt service routines.
+This hands-on example is not taking care about this!__

    If you now use another variable, e.g. with the name _my_other_data_, and put it into the FIFO via __k_fifo_put()__ function, it would look like this.
 (But note that this is only a theoretical example here.
 This was not realized in this hands-on code example).

    ![image](images/ZKS_FIFO_01_fifoPut2.jpg)

 5) Reading from the FIFO.
 A data item is removed from a FIFO by calling k_fifo_get().
 The following code uses the FIFO to obtain data items from a producer thread, which are then processed in some manner.